stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### LYDIA

-No, you know, you know __[laughs]__ that thing when swans get in the water and they wiggle their tail.
+No, you know, you know--__[laughs]__--that thing when swans get in the water and they wiggle their tail.

 #### HELEN